 Billy thinks only of Brother John.
 Billy has no one.
 Nowhere he belongs.
 He would get his red laces and even the older guys would think he was a bad ass Nazi and no one would treat him like a baby.

-Brother John and Grady hold the black man’s ankles who is kicking and screaming.
-Billy puts the chain around them.
-Brother John hands him the lock.
+Brother John and Grady hold the black man’s ankles.
+The man is kicking and screaming.
+Billy puts the chain around his ankles.
+Brother John hands Billy a lock to hold the chains in place.
 “It’s on you, son.” he says.
 “Let’s clean everything out now.
 Be a man.”

-While the man kicks and Brother John yells at him, Billy hears his Granny’s gentle wavering voice singing Mary Poppins’ lullaby: “While the moon drifts in the skies, stay awake, don’t close your eyes.”
+While the man kicks and screams, and Brother John yells at him, Deep inside, Billy hears his Granny’s gentle wavering voice singing Mary Poppins’ lullaby: “While the moon drifts in the skies, stay awake, don’t close your eyes.”

 “Billy!” he hears Brother John call, but he is racing through the night and is soon at the highway and can’t hear them at all.